Tarik Khbabez

-Tarik Khbabez (born 20 April 1992) is a Moroccan-Dutch kickboxer currently signed to Glory, where he is the Glory Light Heavyweight Champion.
+Tarik Khbabez (born 20 April 1992) is a Moroccan kickboxer currently signed to Glory, where he is a former Glory Light Heavyweight Champion.
 He won the Superkombat World Grand Prix Heavyweight Tournament in 2015 and competed in ONE Championship where he was a former ONE Light Heavyweight Kickboxing world title challenger.
 In 2021, he was the runner up for the Glory 77: Rotterdam Heavyweight Tournament.

 He was ranked as the #1 light heavyweight by Combat Press as of May 2025, and #1 by Beyond Kickboxing as of May 2025.

 Career

 SUPERKOMBAT

 Khbabez took part in the 2014 SUPERKOMBAT Qualification tournament.
-In the semifinals he beat Gurhan Degirmenci through a first round TKO.
+In the semifinals he beat Gurhan Degirmenci through a first-round TKO.
 He defeated Dexter Suisse in the finals by unanimous decision.

 He participated in the 2015 SUPERKOMBAT World Grand Prix.
 In the semifinals he defeated Nicolas Wamba by decision.
 Tarik won the final bout against Roman Kryklia by decision as well.

 ONE Championship

-Tarik Khbabez made his ONE Championship debut on June 23, 2018 at ONE Championship: Pinnacle of Power, where he defeated Alain Ngalani by TKO at 1:43 of the third round.
+Tarik Khbabez made his ONE Championship debut on 23 June 2018, at ONE Championship: Pinnacle of Power, where he defeated Alain Ngalani by TKO at 1:43 of the third round.

-On August 27, 2018, Khbabez signed a multi-fight contract with ONE Championship, where he would compete in the organization's all-striking ONE Super Series.
+On 27 August 2018, Khbabez signed a multi-fight contract with ONE Championship, where he would compete in the organization's all-striking ONE Super Series.

-On October 26, 2018, he faced Ibrahim El Bouni at ONE Championship: Pursuit of Greatness.
+On 26 October 2018, he faced Ibrahim El Bouni at ONE Championship: Pursuit of Greatness.
 Khbabez won the fight by TKO via referee stoppage.
-On March 9, 2019, he picked up a unanimous decision victory over Andrei Stoica at ONE Championship: Reign of Valor.
-On June 15, 2019, he defeated Anderson Silva by unanimous decision at ONE Championship: Legendary Quest.
+On 9 March 2019, he picked up a unanimous decision victory over Andrei Stoica at ONE Championship: Reign of Valor.
+On 15 June 2019, he defeated Anderson Silva by unanimous decision at ONE Championship: Legendary Quest.
 At this point, Khbabez was 4–0 in ONE Super Series.

-On November 16, 2019, Tarik Khbabez faced Roman Kryklia for the inaugural ONE Light Heavyweight Kickboxing World Championship.
+On 16 November 2019, Tarik Khbabez faced Roman Kryklia for the inaugural ONE Light Heavyweight Kickboxing World Championship.
 Going into the fight as a favorite, Khbabez lost by TKO in the second round.

 GLORY

-On October 30, 2020, it was announced that Tarik Khbabez signed with Glory.
+On 30 October 2020, it was announced that Tarik Khbabez signed with Glory.
 Khbabez will make his promotional debut at Glory 77, against Antonio Plazibat.
-Khbabez was later rescheduled to face Levi Rigters in a four man heavyweight tournament.
+Khbabez was later rescheduled to face Levi Rigters in a four-man heavyweight tournament.
 He beat Rigters by split decision, but lost the final bout against Rico Verhoeven by TKO.
 Three months prior to the tournament, Khbabez underwent hand surgery.
 He later revealed he had re-injured his hand during the final bout with Verhoeven.

 Khbabez was scheduled to fight the #6 ranked Glory heavyweight Antonio Plazibat at Glory 78: Rotterdam.
 The pair was originally scheduled to fight at GLORY 77, before Plazibat withdrew due to injuries sustained in training.

-Khbabaez was booked to face the Glory Light Heavyweight champion Artem Vakhitov in a catchweight non-title bout at Glory 80 on March 19, 2022.
-Vakhitov withdrew from the bout on March 12.
+Khbabaez was booked to face the Glory Light Heavyweight champion Artem Vakhitov in a catchweight non-title bout at Glory 80 on 19 March 2022.
+Vakhitov withdrew from the bout on 12 March.

-Khbabez fought a rematch with Antonio Plazibat at Glory 80 Studio on May 14, 2022.
+Khbabez fought a rematch with Antonio Plazibat at Glory 80 Studio on 14 May 2022.
 He lost the fight by a third-round knockout.